Best Free Document Scanner App for iPhone in 2026 (I Tested 4)

 Scanory is part of the SoSo Family -- a collection of free, privacy-focused iPhone apps.

 If you're also in meetings where you need to capture what's being said, check out VoiceNote+.
-Record meetings and get AI transcriptions in 13 languages -- also completely free.
+Record meetings and get free AI transcriptions on your iPhone in 13 languages -- it even works offline with Whisper.

 Other apps in the family: